DEGREES OF FREEDOM -3

 The motion of the independent rigid bodies can be controlled with kinematic constraints.
 A Kinematic constraint between two or more rigid bodies decreases the degrees of freedom for the connected rigid bodies.
 Main classification of kinematic pairs falls in three categories.
 However these three categories are further sub divided as described below:

-(a)Lower pair: Kinematic pair having only one degree of freedom is called a lower pair which has area or surface contact or continuous contact such as a pin joint (permits only a planar motion) or a slider joint which allows only translation in one direction such as a cylinder and a piston.
+Kinematic pair having only one degree of freedom is called a lower pair.
+A slider joint which allows only translation in one direction such as a cylinder and a piston.
 A rigid body in a plane has three degrees of freedom.
-A lower pair of any type in a plane will reduce the degrees of freedom by 2 and the net degree of freedom for such a system will be only one.
+A lower pair in a plane motion reduces two degrees of freedom.
+Net degree of freedom for such a system will be only one.
 These are of three types.

-(ii) Revolute pair: A revolute pair keeps together the axes .
-It will have only one degree of rotation and thus the degrees of freedom will be reduced by five.
+A revolute pair keeps together the axes .
+It will have only one degree of rotation.
+Degrees of freedom reduces by five.

-(iii) Prismatic pair: keeps the two axes aligned and does not permit rotational motion at all.
+keeps the two axes aligned.
+It does not permit rotational motion at all.
 There will be only one translational motion.
-There will be only one degree of freedom and the degrees of freedom will be reduced by five
+The degrees of freedom reduces by five

 2.Depends on type of mechanical contact between the elements forming the kinematic pair